drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

 Asking people to be braver is not much of a process improvement, because a consequential decision should not depend on somebody volunteering to become the difficult person in the room.

+There is still craft in how an objection is raised.
+In [The Inverted Pyramid of Problem-Solving]({{ site.baseurl }}/the-inverted-pyramid-of-problem-solving/), I described the *Thought-Provoker* as someone who can say, "Here is the problem; what do you think we should do about it?"
+That framing matters here because dissent lands better when it invites the room to solve a shared problem rather than asking one person to win an argument.

 I like Toyota's *andon cord* as a comparison because a worker who sees a problem can stop the production line before defective work continues downstream.
 The interruption protects production, and the improvement routines described in {% include link.html title="Toyota Kata" tag="toyotakata" %} similarly depend on making problems visible early enough to learn from them.
 Decision meetings need the same norm: a credible concern should bring attention and help, not a debate about whether the person is being a smooth collaborator.

-A few practices make dissent easier to surface.
+The following practices make dissent easier to surface without relying on someone to interrupt the room.

-1. *Run an anonymous straw poll before discussion.* Ask everyone to rate their confidence in the proposal before senior voices anchor the room.
-Show the distribution, not only the average.
+1. *Run an anonymous straw poll before discussion.* Ask everyone to rate their confidence in the proposal before senior voices anchor the room, then show the distribution rather than only the average.
 A room that looks aligned may discover that everybody independently voted three out of ten.
 2. *Have the most senior person speak last.* They can ask questions, but should avoid offering an early position that everyone else will unconsciously edit around.
 3. *Assign a rotating Devil's Advocate.* Give somebody responsibility for building the strongest case against the proposal, regardless of their personal view.
 Rotating the role prevents dissent from becoming one person's permanent job.
 4. *Run a pre-mortem.* Assume the decision failed badly twelve months from now and ask people to write down why before discussing answers.
 I have found that concerns are easier to raise when they arrive as part of the exercise rather than as an interruption to momentum.